Dimitri Tsafendas: Imprisonment

 Tsafendas was initially held on Robben Island, then after four months was transferred to Pretoria Central Prison.
 There he occupied a cell on death row that was specially built for him next to the execution chamber where men were hanged.
 Tsafendas was subjected to some form of inhuman and cruel torture for most of his imprisonment.
 In 1989, he was transferred to Zonderwater Prison near Cullinan.
-In 1994, and after apartheid had collapsed, Tsafendas was visited in prison by two Greek Orthodox priests he knew and told them that he killed Verwoerd because he was "a dictator and a tyrant who oppressed his people."
-Tsafendas attempted to justify the assassination and told them:
+In 1994, after the collapse of apartheid, Tsafendas was visited in prison by two Greek Orthodox priests he knew.
+Tsafendas told them that he killed Verwoerd for being "a dictator and a tyrant who oppressed his people."
+Tsafendas said:

 "Every day, you see a man you know committing a very serious crime for which millions of people suffer.
 You cannot take him to court or report him to the police, because he is the law in the country.
 Would you remain silent and let him continue with his crime, or would you do something to stop him?"

 In 1994, he was transferred again, this time to Sterkfontein psychiatric hospital outside Krugersdorp.
 In 1999, South African filmmaker Liza Key was allowed to conduct two televised interviews with him, for a documentary called A Question of Madness in which she raised the suggestion that Tsafendas's act was not mindless but politically motivated.

 Death

-Tsafendas, at the age of 81, died of pneumonia in October 1999, 33 years after the assassination.
+Tsafendas died of pneumonia in October 1999, aged 81, 33 years after the assassination.
 At the time of his death, he was not regarded as a hero in anti-apartheid circles, which sent no members to attend his funeral.
 The funeral was held according to Greek Orthodox rites, and he was buried in an unmarked grave outside Sterkfontein Hospital.
 Fewer than ten people attended the service.